 Can you eat honeycomb?
 Yes!
 Not only are they edible, but they’re extremely delicious as well!
 The soft, chewy, jagged wax comb encased in sweet, tangy honey is something dessert-loving foodies wouldn’t want to miss out on.

 Can You Eat Honeycomb?
-9 Things You Should Know
+5 Benefits You Should Know

 1. Honey is a Healthy Sugar-Alternative for Diabetic Patients